xtendui/xtendui/src/gatsby/markdown/hidden/tests/toggle.md

 Test no hash must not add hash initial activation.

-Test initial activation with hash in location must remove initial `on` in targets.
+Test initial activation on browser location, must remove initial `on` in targets.

 Test hash activation.